Maoism in the US

 Some analysis on the political line of “FTP”

 “For the People” is a network of “intermediary organizations” created by the falsified “Maoists” focusing on the aforementioned “service to the people programs” which espouse “survival pending revolution” that we discussed in previous sections.
-Though examination of their published material, and through contrasting this with the above outline and theory presented by mainly Mao Zedong we can accomplish clear and understandable demarcations.
+Through examination of their published material, and through contrasting this with the above outline and theory presented by mainly Chairman Mao Zedong we can accomplish clear and understandable demarcations.

 We focus on the document “So you want to start an FTP?” authored by the falsified “Maoists” as it provides the most coherent conception to date on their understanding—or misunderstanding—of service programs.